• Skip to main content

 Versión en español

-The Spinach and Ricotta Stuffed Crepes are delicious and a meal that brings back many memories.
-In my house, growing up in Chile, they were not an everyday meal, more than a weekend or to celebrate.
+The Spinach and Ricotta Crepes are delicious and bring back many memories.
+In my house, growing up in Chile, they were not an everyday meal; they were more likely for a weekend meal or to celebrate.

 They are convenient because they can be prepared with different fillings.
-On the blog, you can also find the recipe for Chicken Stuffed Crepes.
-And they can be made ahead of time and reheated in the oven at serving time.
+They can be made ahead of time and reheated in the oven at serving time.

 Print